-Please ensure that you complete your NHS number on the GMS 1 form, as the Practice cannot register you unless we have this.
+NHS Number - If you are a UK resident, please ensure that you complete your NHS number on the registration form, as the Practice cannot register you unless we have this.
 If you are unsure of your number, please contact your current practice who will provide it.

-If you require any further information regarding registration, please speak to a member of staff or e-mail firstname.lastname@example.org
+Support - If you require any further information regarding registration, or cannot complete the online forms, please speak to a member of staff, or e-mail firstname.lastname@example.org

 My Health Online Registration Form

 We are not taking any further My Health Online registrations ahead of the roll-out of the Wales NHS App.

 If you are ill while away from home, or if you are not registered with a doctor but need to see one, you can receive emergency treatment from the local GP Practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local Practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that Practice.

 To register as a temporary patient, simply contact the local Practice you wish to use.
 Practices do not have to accept you as a temporary patient, although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a Practice in the town, or area where you are already registered.